blaze/blaze/docs/design/dev-roadmap.rst

 - Teach KernelTree JIT to understand dynd dimension types, so it can JIT broadcasting across variable-sized dimensions. [status of this?]

-- Bug in executors when using arrays with many dimensions.
-It seems related to code generation for lifted kernels. [not solved, but we said will be left as-is for this release].

 - Mechanism for associating methods and properties with a blaze scalar type, including promotion from scalar to array types.
 [TO DO?]